What You Should Know

 Flight Reservations - How to Improve FAA Compliance

-In order to improve compliance with the Fly America Act, the University strongly encourages use of its preferred travel booking services, Carlson Wagonlit Travel Agency or Concur, when making flight reservations supported with federal research funds.
+In order to improve compliance with the Fly America Act, the University strongly encourages use of its preferred travel booking services, the University's travel agents at World Travel Inc., or the booking tool Concur, when making flight reservations supported with federal research funds.
 Costs associated with flights that are determined to be non-compliant will be disallowed on federal awards.

 Click the link below that pertains to your booking method for important compliance information and guidance.